 The application for clinical placement typically begins more than one full year prior to the start of the clinical year.
 Students meet with the allied health coordinator during the spring semester of their sophomore year and receive guidelines and instructions

 for the application process.
-It is highly recommended that applications be completed and submitted to Schools of Clinical Laboratory Science no later than mid-semester of the junior year.
+It is highly recommended that applications be completed and submitted to Schools of Medical Technology no later than mid-semester of the junior year.

-Each affiliating school of clinical laboratory science selects its own start date, which typically ranges from early July to late August.
+Each affiliating school of medical technology selects its own start date, which typically ranges from early July to late August.